umasreeakula/website_funnel_analysis/README.md

 - For gender distribution,
 	I counted the number of female and male users separately.
 - For device distribution,
-	I counted the number of users on desktop and mobile devices individually.
+	I counted the number of users on desktop and mobile devices.
 - For a detailed breakdown by gender and device type, I counted the number of users based on gender and device type, 	distinguishing between female and male users on desktop and mobile devices.
 ```